elo80ka/AH_Recycler/app.md

    e.
 Return a user's current points

-2. USSD and SMS interfaces to the backend
+2. USSD interface to the backend:

+   a.
+Present a prompt like "Enter your location to find drop-off centres near you"

+   b.
+Respond to the user's query with a list of centres from the backend

 3. A Progressive Web App (PWA) to encourage users to become environmental advocates, by having them adopt a cute mascot, and perform environment-friendly tasks, to care for the mascot.
 Periodically, we'll send out Push notifications to keep them engaged,